michaelagylo/Nickel-mining-repository/README.md

-# Paper:   Nickel mining increased forest loss in Indonesia from 2011 to 2018, with mixed outcomes for well-being
+# Paper:   Impacts of nickel mining on forests and well-being in Indonesia

 - Author: Michaela Guo Ying Lo (2024, One Earth)
 - Queries: m.lo@kent.ac.uk OR michaelalo39@gmail.com